MeanderingProgrammer/render-markdown.nvim/README.md

         -- Added to the sign column if enabled
         -- The 'level' is used to index into the array using a cycle signs = { '󰫎 ' },
+        -- Width of the heading background:
+        --  block: width of the heading text
+        --  full: full width of the window width = 'full',
         -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = {